ketpic/ketcindy/forWindows/ReadmeWinE.txt

                *  KetcindyPluign.jar and ketcindy.ini will be copied into Cinderella/Plugins.

 	  (2) Double-click copywork.bat.
-               * Folder "ketcindy" is generated in User's home.
+               * Folder "ketcindy" will be generated in User's home.
-               * Contents of work are copied into ketcindy(work).
+                  And contents of work will be copied into ketcindy(work).
+                  This folder can be moved to any place.
-               * ketcindychange.txt is generated in User's home.
+               * ketcindychange.txt will be generated in User's home.
-                     This files can be revised.
+                  This file can be revised. for example, when R or Maxima has been updated.

 	  (3) Installing manually
                * Generate ketcindy folder somewhere.